jackal/jackal/jackal_tutorials/doc/navigation.rst

     roslaunch jackal_navigation amcl_demo.launch [map_file:=/path/to/my/map.yaml]

-If you don't specify map_file, it defaults to an included pre-made map of the default "Jackal Race" environment which Jackal's simulator spawns in.
+If you don't specify ``map_file``, it defaults to an included pre-made map of the default "Jackal Race" environment which Jackal's simulator spawns in.
 If you're using a real Jackal in your own environment, you'll definitely want to override this with the map created using the gmapping demo.

 Before navigating, you need to initialize the localization system by setting the pose of the robot in the map.
 This can be done using 2D Pose Estimate in rviz or by setting the amcl initial_pose parameters.
 To visualize